What Can A Psychiatrist Do for You?

 Your insurance can help pay for a psychiatrist

 If you have insurance, talk to your provider to learn which psychiatrists nearby accept your insurance.
-This can allow you to see a psychiatrist at little financial risk.
+This can allow you to see a psychiatrist in a more affordable way.
 If you do not like them, you can find someone else.

 Find a local service for adult psychiatry